 * One has to feel sorry for [[spoiler: Primus]].
 As the story progresses, he's shown to be a pretty nice guy, eventually letting Tristran travel with him as he heads up to find the topaz.
 He finds the star at an inn, and the topaz, and she prepares to give it to him, then Tristran uncovers the whole scheme to kill the star [[spoiler: and the Lilim queen kills Primus in a rage]]

-* The deaths of some of the prince's were worse than others.
-Primus murder just after talking to Yvaine might count.
-Poor man died in a bathtub, not exactly the most dignified way to go--and with the object of his quest just on the other side of the room, too.
+* The deaths of some of the princes are worse than others.
+Primus's murder just after talking to Yvaine might count.
+Poor man dies in a bathtub, not exactly the most dignified way to go--and with the object of his quest just on the other side of the room, too.

 ** The poor Bishop who accidentally gets poisoned along with Tertius, and just after telling Primus he'd make a good king.

-** Septimus even had an element of tragedy to it.
-If your willing to forgive his killing of Ferdy, his bullying of Bernard and his beating of Captain Shakespeare.
+** Septimus's death even has an element of tragedy to it.
+If you're willing to forgive his killing of Ferdy, his bullying of Bernard and his beating of Captain Shakespeare.